ringcentral/aclu/ui/THOUGHTS.md

 The goal of having these elements be accessible by default hasn't been an issue yet.
 Probably once I get to forms, I might add more enforcement like raising an exception for an input form that doesn't have a programatically associated label.

 For tables, I'm not sure if I should enforce the use of `<th>` elements to ensure row and column headers.
 If I think of a good way to enforce it, I probably will.
 My next post is likely to be regarding how opinionated this package should be.

+### 2022-06-01 - Introducing Builders

+As noted in the previous post, I was questioning the point of these classes to generate HTML elements.
+I had decided to have each class generate its own HTML text and I wasn't providing any abstractions in the classes.
+I think the classes still have value for the creation of HTML with dynamic data.
+But where do I start to simplify and enforce accessible practices?

+I think I've found it in tables.
+While creating the table related elements, I started working on example code in the uiTest package.
+I wanted to collect a bunch of tabular data and iterate through it to create the `<tr>` and `<td>s and `<th>` elements.
+I was using a generic Python dict for that.

+As I found myself deciding how to structure that dict, I realized I ought to be creating some kind of generic structure to hold tabular data.
+And I realized this might be a good place to try dataclasses again.
+Thus the TableInfo class was born.

+This also got me to thinking there is a higher level useful abstraction in building more complicated HTML structures.
+Let's face it, anchors, headings, and lists are straight forward.
+Tables are conceptionly easy to understand, but making them more accessible requires a little extra effort.
+So within the TableInfo class, a developer can add rows and explicitly set the names of the columns, or let the object infer the column names, and the object itself will spit out the Table element for inclusion in a template.

+The TableInfo class is defined within a sub package named builders.
+Classes in builders are intended to be used to collect the data needed to create more complicated structures and be able to generate the HTML for that structure.
+Builder classes won't necessarily generate standard HTML elements like a table, though that is one use case.
+Something like a collection of form controls to generate HTML for, say, a specific question for a questionnaire.
+Though that might be wrapped in a form element or fieldset.
+The builders idea is still forming in my head.
+I'm pretty happy with how it's working with tables, we'll see where it leads.